Neutron star evolution with the Bemfica-Disconzi-Noronha-Kovtun viscous hydrodynamics framework: BDNK formulation of relativistic viscous hydrodynamics

 Motivated by \cite{Pandya:2022sff}, we define

 and introduce the following parametrization

 where $\hat{\zeta}\geq0$ and

-Apart from the speed of sound $c_s$, which is fixed by the EoS, these quantities are functions of the thermodynamic variables and they define the choice of frame as well as control the viscous sector of the theory.
-In practice these functions are freely specified;\footnote{In principle, one should be able to determine the transport coefficients from a calculation in the microscopic theory.
-However, in practice, this is only possible in holographic fluids.} here, for simplicity, we choose them to be constant.
-The variables with a hat $\hat\,$ are dimensionless, and $L$ is the system's characteristic length scale.
+Apart from the speed of sound $c_s$, which is fixed by the EoS ($c_s^2:=dp/d\epsilon$), and the system's characteristic length scale $L$, these quantities are functions of the thermodynamic variables and they define the choice of frame as well as control the viscous sector of the theory.
+In practice these functions are freely specified, i.e. the dimensionless hatted quantities can be functions of thermodynamic quantities;\footnote{In principle, one should be able to determine the physical transport coefficients from a calculation in the microscopic theory.
+Nevertheless, from the phenomenological perspective adopted in this paper, we will treat them as free functions that can be fitted to observations.} here, for simplicity, we choose them to be constant.
+The dependence on thermodynamic variables will be entirely absorbed into the functions (which may depend on $\epsilon$) multiplying the hatted quantities as we construct the variables which enter directly in the theory.
 Notice that although $L$ is technically an independent parameter, for practical purposes we set $L=1$.
 On the other hand, notice that the conditions \eqref{hatted_parameters_positive} allow $\zeta$ to be zero, but $\eta$ must be strictly positive, since the latter case results in a weakly hyperbolic system, as we explain below.

 If we consider the evolution equations for our visco-fluids in a flat spacetime, the characteristic velocities (i.e., the velocities of the high-frequency modes) of the system are $\pm c_{0},\pm c_{\pm}$, where \footnote{Expressions \eqref{characteristic_velocities_1a}-\eqref{characteristic_velocities_1b} are obtained from the characteristic velocities written in \cite{Bemfica:2019knx} by setting the parameters to $\chi_1=\chi_2=\rho \tau_{\epsilon}$, $\chi_3=c_s^2 \rho \tau_{\epsilon}$, $\chi_4=c_s^2 \rho \tau_{\epsilon}-\zeta$, $\lambda=\rho\tau_Q$ and using \eqref{hatted_parameters}. } \begin{widetext}